rfender/HL7-Search-Angular-Browserify/README.md

   	- browserify stuff
   	- clean build directory
   	- jshinting the code
+  - uses Express as local web and api server

 This example includes a directive, service, some controllers and views/partials.